Ruta: Medicinal uses

 Extracts from rue have been used to treat eyestrain, sore eyes, and as insect repellent.
 Rue has been used internally as an antispasmodic, as a treatment for menstrual problems, as an abortifacient, and as a sedative.

 Ruta graveolens and Ruta chalepensis are often confused in scientific literature.

 Traditional uses

+Ruta is the national flower of Lithuania, many poems and songs have been written about it.
+Ruta is depicted in songs as a universal symbol – virgins wear it while expecting a baby boy, and a sprig of rue adorns weddings and engagements.
+In addition, the female name Rūta is quite popular in Lithuania.
+This perennial plant is also grown in America, Western Europe, Asia and even Africa.
+In the wild, it grows from the Canary Islands to the Mediterranean Sea.
+In general, rue has been known for many centuries.
+Even the ancient Greeks used it to treat many ailments.

 Since medieval times, rue has been used as an additive to wines (both white and red) to enhance its flavour and its keeping properties.
 The Dutch name wijnruit, translates as wine rue.
 In Italy, rue is added to grappa to produce Grappa alla Ruta.
 Rue's toxicity has long been known but since it appears to be slight it has been used as an additive in wine for a long time.

+In Brazil the plant is called arruda, in Portuguese – is claimed to protect against the evil eye.
+Sephardic Jews also use the herb for protection against evil eye.

+Traditionally, it has various health benefits including, digestive aid as it helps in stimulating digestion and alleviating stomach issues.
+Its anti-inflammatory properties help in curing joints pain and arthritis.
+It is used to regulate menstrual cycle and helps in relieve menstrual cramps.
+It also helps in reducing muscle spasms and cramps.

 Precautions

 Caution should be taken with using rue topically.
 Applied to the skin with sun exposure, the oil and leaves can cause blistering.
 Some people are much more sensitive than others.
+Exposure to common rue, or herbal preparations derived from it, can cause severe phytophotodermatitis, which results in burn-like blisters on the skin.
+The mechanism of action is currently unknown.